Plastic Man: Original version by Jack Cole

 Plastic Man was a crook named Patrick "Eel" O'Brian.
 Orphaned at age 10 and forced to live on the streets, he fell into a life of crime.
 As an adult, he became part of a burglary ring, specializing as a safecracker.
 During a late-night heist at the Crawford Chemical Works, he and his three fellow gang members were surprised by a night watchman.
 During the gang's escape, Eel was shot in the shoulder and doused with a large drum of unidentified chemical liquid.
 He escaped to the street, only to discover that his gang had driven off without him.

 Fleeing on foot and suffering increasing disorientation from the gunshot wound and the exposure to the chemical, Eel eventually passed out on the foothills of a mountain near the city.
 He awoke to find himself in a bed in a mountain retreat, being tended to by a monk who had discovered him unconscious that morning.
 This monk, sensing a capacity for great good in O'Brian, turned away police officers who had trailed Eel to the monastery.
 This act of faith and kindness, combined with the realization that his gang had left him to be captured without a moment's hesitation—fanned Eel's longstanding dissatisfaction with his criminal life and his desire to reform.

 During his short convalescence at the monastery, he discovered that the chemical had entered his bloodstream and caused a radical physical change.
 His body now had all of the properties of rubber, allowing him to stretch, bounce, and mold himself into any shape.
 He immediately determined to use his new abilities on the side of law and order, donning a red, black, and yellow (later red and yellow) rubber costume and capturing criminals as Plastic Man.
 He concealed his true identity with a pair of white goggles and by re-molding his face.
 As O'Brian, he maintained his career and connections with the underworld as a means of gathering information on criminal activity.

-Plastic Man soon acquired comic-relief sidekick Woozy Winks, who was originally enchanted so that nature itself would protect him from harm.
+Plastic Man soon acquired a comic-relief sidekick, Woozy Winks, who was originally enchanted so that nature itself would protect him from harm.
 This power was eventually removed from the character, and Woozy became simply a bumbling yet loyal friend to Plastic Man.

 In his original Golden Age/Quality Comics incarnation, Plastic Man eventually became a member of the city police force and then the FBI.
 By the time he became a federal officer, he had nearly completely abandoned his Eel O'Brian identity.